 All eyes are often on your allergic child, but how is the brother or sister coping?
-First published in Allergic Living magazine; to subscribe click here.

-Once at a neighborhood party my older son Steven, then 5 years old, kept bringing my son Daniel (allergic to wheat and other allergens, and then 18 months) upstairs to where the adults were congregating.
+ONCE at a neighborhood party my older son Steven, then 5 years old, kept bringing my son Daniel (allergic to wheat and other allergens, and then 18 months) upstairs to where the adults were congregating.

 The first time he did it, I helped Daniel back to the basement where the kids were playing.
 The second time, I scolded Steven, telling him the kids are supposed to be playing in the basement.

 “Mom!” he said, “there are pretzels all over the place down there!”
 At only 5 years old, Steven spotted the danger that I overlooked and protected his little brother.

 The protective sibling scenario is familiar to many food allergy parents.
 I’ve heard similar stories from parents about the protectiveness, compassion and other positive qualities in their children.

 Conversely, studies show that siblings of children with health issues can struggle with feelings of anger, resentment and fear.
 But how can we as parents make sure that each child feels special and their needs aren’t overlooked?

 Don’t Push Your Child into a Parental Role

 It’s tempting to create a little parent substitute.
 But keep in mind your child’s age and the typical responsibilities for the age group.
 Asking your 6-year-old daughter to keep an eye on her little brother while you are in the shower is one thing, taking on child-care duty during the family holiday party is too much.